mpailab/pylext/DESCRIPTION.md

    - gcc 8 or later
    - apple clang 11 or later
 2. CMake 3.8 or later
-2. Python >= 3.6.
+3. Python >= 3.6.
 Recommended is Python 3.8.
-Packages:
-   - cython
-   - scikit-build
-   - setuptools
+4. Package python3-dev (for Ubuntu)

 ## Installation: